tom5610/amazon-sagemaker-mlu-workshop-2022/README.md

 > - You can progress through **all** the three workshop exercises one after the other or you can jump to an **indvidual** exercise that you may be interested to learn more about.

 > - All workshop exercises will be implemented within Amazon SageMaker Studio environment

-> - Before proceeding to your chosen exercise, ensure that you have completed the previous section to download the content of the GitHub repository needed for the workshop.
+### Setup and Data Preparation

+* This step must be completed prior to any of the workshop exercises.
+* On the left panel of SageMaker Studio, please click on icon `File Browser` and double clikc on the file [setup_and_data_prep.ipynb](./0.setup/setup_and_data_prep.ipynb) under folder `mlu-workshop/0.setup/` to open the Jupyter notebook.
+* Follow the instructions outlined in the Jupyter notebook to download the `Direct Marketing` data set.

 ### Workshop 01 AutoPilot with SageMaker

 In this workshop, you will use <b> SageMaker Autopilot </b> to _automate_ the process of building a ML pipeline.
-Here, you will learn about two different options to create an `Autopilot Experiment`job:
+Here, you will learn about two different options to create an `Autopilot Experiment` job:
 - Using Amazon SageMaker Studio UI, without writing code
 - With code using SageMaker Python SDK for Autopilot